This post may contain affiliate links. Please read our disclosure policy.

 A proper snickerdoodle has a thick layer of cinnamon sugar that caramelizes slightly in the oven as the cookies bake and crackles as they spread.
 The key to getting that thick-enough layer of cinnamon sugar is the double coat.

 Simply toss the disks of raw cookie dough in the cinnamon sugar mixture once, and chill the dough.
 Some coating will absorb into the cookies.
-Toss them again, and that extra layer of goodness is insurance that itโ€™ll crackle in the oven.
+Toss them again, and that extra layer of goodness is insurance that it’ll crackle in the oven.

-If you're a fan of big, thick cookies, this tip is for you.
 Rather than flatten your cookie dough balls on the baking pan, leave them rolled.
 The dough will naturally flatten as it bakes, but it will retain some of its girth so that you can enjoy extra-thick, chewy cookies.

 You can also shape the dough as directed in the recipe, but chill the shaped and dipped dough before baking it.
 They'll bake up way thicker that way.

-Bake longer for extra crisp
+Bake longer for extra crispiness

-Prefer your gluten free snickerdoodles cookies on the super-crispy side?
-Leave them in the oven for just another minute or two.
+For extra crisp outsides, leave them in the oven for just another minute or two.
 Watch them carefully as they bake as it's a thin line from extra-crispy to overcooked.

 disk of gluten free snickerdoodle cookie dough in glass bowl with cinnamon sugar mixture and spoon